-Smithsonian Folkways Certification Course in World Music Pedagogy
+Smithsonian Folkways Certificate Course in World Music Pedagogy

 This intensive weeklong course is intended for K-12, university, and community educators interested in designing innovative curricula that connect K-12 music programs with local and global musical traditions.
 Workshops engage participants in singing, playing and dancing along with contextualized cultural components.

-Upon successful completion of the course, participants will receive documentation from the Smithsonian Institute that certifies specialized study in world music pedagogy, along with verification of 40 continuing education hours.
+Upon successful completion of the course, participants will receive documentation from the Smithsonian Institution that certifies specialized study in world music pedagogy, along with verification of 40 continuing education hours.